barberboy/algorithms/README.md

 # algorithms

-Frontend Masters The Last Algorithms Course You'll Need
+This repo contains code from the Frontend Masters _The Last Algorithms Course You'll Need_ course.